-Aside from SDG5, various SDGs (e.g., SDG1 on no poverty, SDG2 on 4 on zero hunger, SDG 3 on good health and well-being, SDG 4 on quality education) provide a gender lens, especially when indicators discuss conditions of women as regards their economic empowerment, and access to services for improving their human capabilities.
+Aside from SDG5, various SDGs (i.e., SDG1 on no poverty, SDG2 on zero hunger, SDG3 on good health and well-being, and SDG4 on quality education) provide a gender lens, especially when indicators discuss conditions of women as regards their economic empowerment, and access to services for improving human capabilities.

-Even before the adoption of the SDGs, commitments for action to achieve gender equality were established in numerous UN resolutions and international instruments dealing with human rights, including the rights of women and girls.
-Particularly significant are the UN General Assembly (UNGA) Resolution 217A of 1948 (also called the Universal Declaration on Human Rights), the International Covenant on Civil and Political Rights (ICCPR) and the International Covenant on Economic and Social Rights (ICESR) (both adopted by the UNGA in 1966, entered into force 1976)-which together constitute the International Bill of Human Rights-and the Convention on the Elimination of All Forms of Discrimination Against Women (CEDAW) (adopted in 1979, entered into force 1981).
+Even before the adoption of the SDGs, commitments for action to achieve gender equality have been established in numerous UN resolutions and international instruments dealing with human rights, including the rights of women and girls.
+Particularly significant are the UN General Assembly (UNGA) Resolution 217A of 1948 (also called the Universal Declaration on Human Rights), the International Covenant on Civil and Political Rights and the International Covenant on Economic and Social Rights (both adopted by the UNGA in 1966, entered into force in 1976)-which together constitute the International Bill of Human Rights-and the Convention on the Elimination of All Forms of Discrimination Against Women (CEDAW) (adopted in 1979, entered into force in 1981).

-Building on the agenda in CEDAW and other human rights instruments, the 1995 Fourth World Conference on Women mobilized support for gender equality across government, business, civil society and the development community.
-The Beijing Declaration and Platform for Action adopted at this conference called for strategic action across 12 areas, viz.,
+Building on the CEDAW agenda and other human rights instruments, the 1995 Fourth World Conference on Women mobilized support for gender equality across government, business, civil society, and the development community.
+The Beijing Declaration and Platform for Action adopted at this conference called for strategic action across 12 areas, namely,

-- 1) The burden of poverty and inequality on women; - 2) Inequalities, inadequacies, and unequal access to education and training; - 3) Inequalities, inadequacies, and unequal access to health care and related services; - 4) Violence against women; - 5) Effects of conflict on women; - 6) Inequality of economic structures and policies, in all forms of productive activities and access to resources; - 7) Inequality between men and women in the sharing of power and decision-making; - 8) Inefficient mechanisms to promote the advancement of women; - 9) Lack of respect for and inadequate promotion and protection of the human rights of women; - 10) Stereotyping of women and inequality in women's access to and participation in communications systems, especially in the media; - 11) Gender inequalities in the management of natural resources and safeguarding the environment; and - 12) Persistent discrimination against and violation of the rights of the girl child.
+- (1) the burden of poverty and inequality on women; - (2) inequalities, inadequacies, and unequal access to education and training; - (3) inequalities, inadequacies, and unequal access to health care and related services; - (4) VAW; - (5) effects of conflict on women; - (6) inequality of economic structures and policies, in all forms of productive activities and access to resources; - (7) inequality between men and women in the sharing of power and decisionmaking; - (8) inefficient mechanisms to promote the advancement of women; - (9) lack of respect for and inadequate promotion and protection of the human rights of women; - (10) stereotyping of women and inequality in women's access to and participation in communications systems, especially in the media; - (11) gender inequalities in the management of natural resources and safeguarding the environment; and - (12) persistent discrimination against and violation of the rights of the girl child.

 Since the adoption of the Beijing Platform for Action in 1995, gender equality concerns have been elaborated and interpreted in various global, regional, and national advocacy documents, plans of action, and progress reports.
 A subset of the international agenda for action laid out by CEDAW and the Beijing Platform for Action has even been incorporated in the Millennium Development Goals (MDGs), the predecessor to the SDGs.
-The MDGs, a set of 8 global goals, was supported by 21 specific, time-bound, and quantifiable targets with a target date of 2015.
-Global, regional and country monitoring of the MDGs was conducted with 60 global statistical indicators using 1990 baseline data (and with other proxy indicators at the country level when the global indicators were not available or relevant).
-The MDGs though were somewhat compartmentalized, with no explicit recognition of linkages and interdependence among the goals.
-MDG3 on promoting gender equality and empowerment of women, had targets in three areas, education (as indicated by the ratio of girls to boys in school enrollment); employment (as indicated by the share of women in non-agricultural wage employment); and political participation (as indicated by the share of women in seats in national parliaments).
+The MDGs is a set of eight global goals supported by 21 specific, time-bound, and quantifiable targets with a target date of 2015.
+Global, regional, and country monitoring of the MDGs were conducted per 60 global statistical indicators using the 1990 baseline data (and with other proxy indicators at the country level when the global indicators were not available or relevant).
+The MDGs, though, were somewhat compartmentalized with no explicit recognition of linkages and interdependence among the goals.
+MDG3 on promoting gender equality and empowerment of women had targets in three areas: education (as indicated by the ratio of girls to boys in school enrollment); employment (as indicated by the share of women in nonagricultural wage employment); and political participation (as indicated by the share of women in seats in national parliaments).
 MDG5 on maternal health was also aimed toward meeting the gender equality agenda.
-Other MDGs, however, while important for improving human development outcomes, were not specifically aimed at gender nor were they meant to target the empowerment of women.
+Other MDGs, however, while important for improving human development outcomes, were not specifically aimed at gender nor were they meant to target women empowerment.